mapeditor/tiled/docs/reference/scripting.rst

     reference.

 TileLayer.flagsAt(x : int, y : int) : int
-    Returns the flags used for the tile at the given position.
+    Returns the :ref:`flags <script-tile-flags>` used for the tile at the given position.

 TileLayer.tileAt(x : int, y : int) : :ref:`script-tile`
     Returns the tile used at the given position, or ``null`` for empty spaces.